A 100-year-old, 23-pound lobster has been given another shot at life thanks to vegan Katie Conklin, who rescued the marine animal.

 Biological anthropologist Barbara King, author of “Personalities on the Plate: The Lives and Minds of Animals We Eat,” holds a similar view.
 She said to the Washington Post, “I think the preponderance of evidence suggests they can feel pain; I am convinced they can feel pain.”

 “Whether we know or don’t know, it’s our ethical responsibility to give them the benefit of the doubt and not put them into boiling water,” she added.

 A 2-pound lobster takes two to three minutes to die in boiling water.
-Maisie Tomlinson, director of animal welfare organization Crustacean Compassion, said to the Metro, “If an animal can sense boiling water for three minutes, that’s an urgent welfare issue.
+Maisie Tomlinson, director of Crustacean Compassion, said to the Metro, “if an animal can sense boiling water for three minutes, that’s an urgent welfare issue.
 That would never be accepted for a vertebrate.”